Honorary doctors in technology 2023

 Aalto University schools can grant honorary doctorates and doctoral insignia at conferment ceremonies to individuals with strong ties to Aalto University and impressive achievements in science and technology or significant contributions to other societal or cultural activities.
 The honorary doctorate is the highest honour an university can award.

-Honorary doctorates 2023 of technology will be awarded to:
+Honorary doctorates 2023 of technology were awarded to:

 Director General Tuula Antola, Omnia